Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 2006.10.11 (Ver 2.35)
   - Bug fix: TTSSH settings wasn't read from ini file which is specified by /F parameter of ttermpro.exe.
 Enbuged at 2.34.
+  - Bug fix: Couldn't start a telnet session from 'New connection' dialog when main windows is connected with SSH protocol.
+Enbuged at 2.34.

 2006.10.09 (Ver 2.34)
   - added /ssh1, /ssh2, /telnet command line options.